oluwabukolaadegboro/Finding-Donors-for-CharityML/README.md

 # Finding-Donors-for-CharityML

 In this project, I applied my knowledge of supervised learning techniques to identify the top potential donors for a charity organization company, CharityML.
-This minimizes the donation letters to be sent to potential donors.
+The goal of the project is to minimizes the donation letters to be sent to potential donors.

 The dataset contains approximately 32,000 data points, with each datapoint having 13 features.
-This includes; age, workclass, education_level, education-num, marital-status, occupation, relationship, race, sex, capital-gain, capital-loss, hours-per-week, and native-country.
-The goal is to determine income earners earning $50,000 or more anually.
-Hence the target in this case is the income.

-Note that the visual.py python file as well as the census.csv dataset file will be required to complete this work.
+I investigated different learning algorithms to determine which is best at modelling the data.
+They include the Naive Predictor, and Ensemble methods.
+I also investigated the F-beta score and Accuracy score metrics to properly evaluate the performance of each model.
+In the end, I chose a tree-based model because I could rank the importance of each feature when making predictions.
+With less features required to train, there was a significant decrease in training and prediction time with very little decrease in the performance metrics.

-At the end of the project, I was able to evaluate and optimize several different supervised learners to determine which algorithm will provide the highest donation yield while also reducing the total number of letters being sent.
+At the end of the project, I was able to optimize the best model that provides the highest donation yield while also reducing the total number of letters being sent.

-@Udacity Machine Learning Introduction Nanodegree